MicrosoftDocs/PowerShell-Docs/reference/7.2/Microsoft.PowerShell.Core/About/about_Telemetry.md

 > [!NOTE]
 > Application Insights uses the hosts IP Address to determine the geographic
 > location.
-The IP Address is never included in the telemetry data or stored
+The IP Address is never included in the telemetry data or stored in
-> in the database.
+> the database.
+For more information, see
+> [Geolocation and IP address handling][02].

 PowerShell sends the following information during the session: